Police-Data-Accessibility-Project/data-sources-app/CONTRIBUTING.md

 This guide contains information which will help you submit code to the Data Sources App.

-## Calling the Local API

-Most API endpoints are restricted by one of two forms of authentication:
-* `Basic Auth`, which requires an API key to be passed in the `Authorization` header with the value `Basic <key>`
-* `Bearer Auth`, which requires a JWT to be passed in the `Authorization` header with the value `Bearer <key>`

-`Basic` endpoints are endpoints which any registered user can utilize and which do not require elevated permissions.

-`Bearer` endpoints are endpoints which require elevated permissions.

-To create a user with elevated permissions, use the `/dev/create-test-user-with-elevated-permissions` endpoint, and follow instructions provided.
-That endpoint will provide you with a randomly generated email, password, and api key to use to test endpoints.
-The permissions are such that all endpoints should be available to you for use.
-To obtain a short-lived JWT for use in the `Bearer` endpoints, use the `/login` endpoint with the provided email and password to receive the requisite JWT.

 ## Installation
 Follow instructions in README.md.